13 Casting Terms You Should Know

 When casting their projects, Casting Directors may seek submissions through our Jobs page.
 Their posts will have specific instructions on what they’re looking for, including portrayable age, portrayable ethnicity, and whether it’s SAG-AFTRA or non-union.
 They will also include submissions instructions, like whether they want you to call a number or submit via email.
 Please follow these instructions carefully to ensure you’re submitting the right way.

 Getting booked means you’re officially cast in a role.
 At Central Casting, you are not booked until you accept an offer for work and receive details.
-There are many ways for you to book a job, from getting a text message to responding to a job post.
+There are many ways for you to book a job, from getting an availability message to responding to a job post.

 Your call time is when you are expected to be at your booking location, checked in, and ready to work.
 Your booking details will include Call Time Change Box information you can use to access your call time changes.
 Remember, call times often change throughout the night, so it’s important to check for updates before you go to bed, when you wake up in the morning, and before you leave for set.